davekapp/github-notetaker-react/README.md

 ![File structure](http://s18.postimg.org/z8okmz1tl/Screen_Shot_2015_02_21_at_7_13_35_PM.png)

+####Step 1.5: Github API

+As you've probably guessed, this project is going to use the Github API to get user profile data.
+The issue with that is their API rate limits you based on your IP after 60 requests in the same hour.
+As you can imagine, that limit would go rather quickly with all of you hitting it from the same IP.
+To counteract this you'll need to go [HERE](https://github.com/settings/applications/new) and create a Github App in order to get a client_id and a client_secret.
+For the Homepage URL and Callback URL I used ```http://tylermcginnis.github.io/github-notetaker``` and ```tylermcginnis.github.io/github-notetaker/login/callback``` feel free to do the same but swap out my username for yours.
+Now, this brings up another issue.
+You never want to have your secret key be accessible on the front end.
+Sadly because this is a React workshop, it would add another layer of complexity to have everyone set up their own proxy server to serve the github requests.
+If you want to do that, you're more than welcomed to.
+However, if you're not worried about it (or if you don't care for pushing/sharing this code or project anywhere) in the ```githubUtils``` there are two placeholder variables ```id``` and ```sec``` that you can plug your newly created keys into and you won't get rate limited.

 ####Step 2: Stores (Github Store)

 The nice thing about Flux is you really have to think about the organization and structure of your application before you start hacking away.
 When you finish building out your Stores, you'll know a few things about your application.
 You'll know your data schema, your action types, and your app constants.
 Once you know this information, the rest of your app will simply be build to support it.
 This makes starting off building your stores the easy choice when building a flux application.